How TikTok’s Fashion Influencers Are Shattering Ageist Stereotypes

 As recent as last year, Carla Rockmore had fewer than 100 followers on Instagram.
 At the time, she didn’t even know what TikTok was.
 But in the midst of a pandemic, Rockmore, who had a decades-long career as a fashion designer, needed a creative outlet.
 And so she turned on her phone’s camera and hit record.
-“If I don’t do something creative I might as well be on pharmaceuticals,” she says.
+“If I don’t do something creative, I might as well be on pharmaceuticals,” she says.

 Today, after joining the app in January 2021, Rockmore boasts over 540,000 TikTok followers, mostly younger people who rely on the 54-year-old to guide them through the complicated world of clothes, from how to figure out proportions to how to watch out for designer sales.
 All the videos are sprinkled with her one-of-a-kind humor that aligns with her philosophy of using fashion as a tool for joy.
 She’s unafraid to discuss the state of her “derrière,” or make fun of her bunion surgery: “Who buys platforms this high when they’ve had bunion surgery?
 Moi!” she said in a recent video.